rob-feng-wellington/parkings_sharing/README.md

 3. Go to the director
 4. Run "node server/server.js" to start backend
 5. Run "npm run dev" to build frontend
+6. (Optional) If one of the aboe two steps failed. run "npm install" to install node modules again.
-6. Browser should be opened and point to "http://localhost:8080/".
+7. Browser should be opened and point to "http://localhost:8080/".
 If not please do it manually
+8. Open another tab visit "http://localhost:3001/setup" to insert initial data to database

+Provider's login:
+email: coutinho.p@lfc.com
+password: number10